jorgesoft/jorgesilva-pro-v2/content/blog/this-site/index.md

 ### How Gatsby works

-I won’t cover all the details, only the main features of this template that I’m using and in a high-level.
+I won’t cover all the details, only the main features of this template that I’m using and at a high level.
 First, the template has this src directory with the following content:

 ```
 /jorgesilva-pro-v2/src